cscart/docs/developer_guide/api/entities/carts.rst

 *   *http://example.com/api/2.0/carts?page=5&items_per_page=20&period=D&user_type=G*

-Response is an array with 20 todays’ guests’ carts by from the 5th output page.
+Response is an array with 20 today’s guests’ carts by from the 5th output page.

 ======
 Fields